Post-Doctoral Fellowship in Health Services/Health Systems Research

 In this course, fellows are exposed to leading theories on the development and course of substance use disorders.
 Topics also address leading scholarly activity in substance use prevention and the current evidence base of psychosocial and pharmacological treatment of substance use disorders.
 A major focus of this seminar is the critique of the literature and development of new research questions.

-Etiology, Prevention, and Treatment of Mental Health Disorders (Even years)
+Etiology, Prevention, and Treatment of Mental Health Disorders (Fall of even years)

 Mentored-Research Experience